GestaltCogTeam/BasicTS/README.md

 If you find this repository useful for your work, please consider citing it as [such](./citation.bib).

 ## ✨ Highlighted Features

-BasicTS is developed based on [EasyTorch](https://github.com/cnstark/easytorch), an easy-to-use and powerful open-source neural network training framework.

 ### Fair Performance Review